SnJake/SnJake_Baikal_Swin_Anime/README.md

 - Slightly sharper output, no edge noise artifacts.
 - Epochs: 20 (For now)
 - Dataset: 49,606 images from Danbooru2024: https://huggingface.co/datasets/deepghs/danbooru2024
+- Perceptual backbone: convnextv2_tiny.fcmae_ft_in22k_in1k, fine‑tuned on anime to improve feature sensitivity.
+- Loss schedule: gradual ramp‑in of perceptual/auxiliary losses for stable training.

 Training code is included in `training_code/` for reference.